Follow @scope_views

 3.1 Kg

 One of the reasons this guide interests me is that it encompasses the ‘travel APO’, that select breed of 90-110mm APOs short enough to lug onto a plane.
-Travel APOs are interesting in part because they have such a chequered history.
+But who might sell you such a thing?
+Let’s recap …

 It’s not like there’s no market for travel APOs, as Baader discovered.
-Despite a steepish asking price of almost E4000, despite the Steeltrack (a decent focuser, but not my favourite), despite the TEC-like clip-lock tube rings (light but possibly insecure), the 200 they planned immediately sold out.
+Despite a steepish asking price of around 4500 Euros, despite the Steeltrack (they can upgrade you to a Feather Touch for a thousand Euros more), despite the TEC-like clip-lock tube rings (light but possibly insecure), the 200 they planned immediately sold out.
 Many who wanted didn’t get.
 And they’re not making any more, at least not any time soon (still waiting in early 2022).
 Presumably, as for TEC and the rest in the past, they just weren’t making (enough) money on them.

 I hear you ask, ‘why can’t Baader make a profit on a 4” travel APO costing thousands when Sky-Watcher seem to do fine making an excellent 4” APO (the ED100 – see below) for hundreds?’
 The answer isn’t just German labour costs.
-Travel APOs need very short focal ratios to work with a 4”+ lens and that means steep curves, tight tolerances and expensive materials.
-After all, even F5.9 means a 95m APO with a focal length that’s just at the carry-on maximum of 560mm.
-And even F5.9 is easy to make in a 60mm (Tak’ FS-60) but hard by 95mm.
+The Travel Companion’s 560mm focal length is at the carry-on limit, so F5.9 is about the maximum for a 95mm travel scope.
+And though a well corrected 60mm F5.9 is easy enough (Tak’ FS-60), by 95mm it means steep curves in the glass and expensive materials like fluorite.

 So, right now, if you want to buy a travel APO immediately you have just the Borg 90 or TS 90/600 to choose from – if you can still find one.
-Hope AP will do a fifth run of the Stowaway?
-Or keep waiting for Baader to do another run.
+Or keep waiting for Baader to do another run (they’ll add you to the waitlist).
 Does this just seem like AP all over again?

 Table of Contents